OCahungo/databricks_apparel_streaming/ProjectPlan.md

 ## DLT Pipeline Reconstruction Checklist

 > **How to approach the checklist:**
 > For each task, think about the business logic, data quality, and transformation required.
 Use the synthetic data generator's quirks (see [SynteticDataGenerator.md](SynteticDataGenerator.md)) to inform your design.
+It also covers schema of the synthetic data.
 Try to reason about why each expectation or transformation is needed.

 ### ✅ Bronze Layer: Raw Data Ingestion